 For retirement investing, bullion is generally the safer choice.
 Numismatics add speculation on top of already-volatile gold.

-Blanchard does sell bullion products, but it's not their specialty.
-If you work with them, you'll need to be clear about what you want.
+Blanchard does sell regular bullion, but it's not their focus.
+If you work with them, be crystal clear: "I want standard bullion only—no collectibles."

 Pros & Cons